 Digital Platforms for Media

-What’s more, media groups are often composed of multiple (and sometimes heterogeneous) brands, leading to a confused corporate identity.
+In addition, media groups are often composed of multiple (and sometimes heterogeneous) brands, leading to a confused corporate identity.

 Let’s explore how we can seamlessly unite separate entities, and shift from old work habits to new ways of informing and collaborating.

-Outdated communication tools: email, dynamic screens, static intranet page, etc.
+- Outdated communication tools – email, dynamic screens, static intranet page, etc.